 Last update - May 16th 2014

-Using the list below for the 8 different spinach nutrition entries in our database, the highest amount of Vitamin K is found in Spinach, frozen, chopped or leaf, cooked, boiled, drained, without salt which contains 540.7 ug of Vitamin K per 100g.
+Using the list below for the 8 different spinach nutrition entries in our database, the highest amount of Vitamin K is found in Spinach, frozen, chopped or leaf, cooked, boiled, drained, with salt which contains 540.7 ug of Vitamin K per 100g.
 The lowest amount of Vitamin K is in Spinach souffle which in 100g contains 126.5 ug of Vitamin K.

-The median value of Vitamin K is found in Spinach, cooked, boiled, drained, without salt which in 100g contains 493.6 ug of Vitamin K. The average amount of Vitamin K contained in 100g of spinach, based on the list below is 438.95 ug of Vitamin K.
+The median value of Vitamin K is found in Spinach, cooked, boiled, drained, with salt which in 100g contains 493.6 ug of Vitamin K. The average amount of Vitamin K contained in 100g of spinach, based on the list below is 438.95 ug of Vitamin K.

 Spinach Content Summary

-From the Vitamin K content in spinach list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin K. Each spinach item can be scaled by different amounts to adjust the amounts of Vitamin K so that it is not just, for example, the values in 100g of Spinach, frozen, chopped or leaf, cooked, boiled, drained, without salt.
+From the Vitamin K content in spinach list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin K. Each spinach item can be scaled by different amounts to adjust the amounts of Vitamin K so that it is not just, for example, the values in 100g of Spinach, frozen, chopped or leaf, cooked, boiled, drained, with salt.
 The item can be scaled by quantites in g, oz or typical serving sizes.